What Is Employee Feedback?

-- An Employee Suggestion Form is supposed to help businesses collect recommendations from their employees on how to improve the company.
+- Employee Suggestion Form.
+A Suggestion Form is supposed to help businesses collect recommendations from their employees on how to improve the company.
 The form can also be used by employees to give comments about their workplace and other things connected with it.

-- An Employee Satisfaction Survey is a questionnaire that should be filled in by employees where they can answer questions about the company they work for.
+- Employee Satisfaction Survey.
+This questionnaire should be filled in by employees where they can answer questions about the company they work for.
 Generally, it is anonymous.

 - Certificate of Appreciation.
 This is a document designed by a company that is used to express gratitude for the work its employees have done.